beetcb/repll/README.md

   You must call this function first to init and generate a `repll` entity, which contains some very useful properties and methods:

   - `repll.input`: a `string`, which keeps tracking user's ccumulated input in current line
-  - `repll.clear(len)`: a `Function`, it clears user's input on current line, counting from current cursor to the left `len`.
-If `len` is undefined, this will clear the entire input
+  - `repll.hl(len, string)`: a `Function`, it moves the cursor to the `len` left, cover user's input with a colorized string, it can be used to heightlighting user's input(NOTE: it won't change user's input, it covers a layer of colorized text)
   - `repll.write(string, object)`: a `Function`, same as readline's write method, it can type inputs for user, it enables the ability to do fancy things like heightlighting their input:

   ```js